donhenton/deviantart-server/README.md

 * run gulp release
 * the bundle.js under public_html/js/bundle.js will be compressed and will be expanded when development starts again
+* node server.js to see it running outside of dev mode